 New prices for ASIC regulatory services

 The fees ASIC charges for specific regulatory activities have changed to reflect the actual cost to ASIC associated with the work.
-In most cases this has resulted in a fee increase The Government passed the required legislation on 28 June 2018.
-New pricing is effective 4 July 2018.
+In most cases this has resulted in a fee increase.
+The Government passed the required legislation on 28 June 2018, with new pricing effective as of 4 July 2018.

 What regulatory services do ASIC's 'fees for service' apply to?

 ASIC's fees for service impact a range of industry stakeholders including Australian credit licensees, Australian financial services (AFS) licensees, market infrastructure providers, responsible entities, registered liquidators, and companies.
 The fees apply to specific regulatory activities requested by a single entity.
 They apply to:

 - processing applications for relief applications

 - requests for changes to market operating rules, and